 In recent years, pet owners have been tempted—perhaps guilted—into treating their beloved dogs and cats to products and services that run the gamut from $350 doggie strollers to pet tattoos, luxury doghouses , and gourmet pet cuisine.
 And how can anyone forget about the fitness-tracking dog collar and the Grumpy Cat-endorsed line of bottled coffee?
 (The latter was created for human consumption, natch.)

 At some point, it would seem like pet marketers simply must run out of every dog-gone idea under the sun.
 But based on American pet spending—a total of $56 billion last year, and forecasts call for $60 billion in 2014—for entrepreneurial players in the pet economy, the best time to roll out new pet-related products and services is always right meow.
 Here, in celebration of National Dog Day on Tuesday, are some of the latest options to trot onto the scene.
+Regardless of the time of year, make sure, as a pet owner, you may consider spending on services like pet insurance.
+Explore options on pet insurance for dogs in our Best Pet Insurance Companies list.

 Personal Trainers for Dogs